Skip to main content

 • Choose the required color from the palette.

-Note: there is an arrow to change the color format among RGB, HSL, and HEX.
+Note: There is an arrow to change the color format between RGB, HSL, and HEX.

 • Open the position drop-down menu and choose the required position for the header.

-Note: uncheck the enable header option if you don't want to customize it.
+Note: Uncheck the enabled header option if you don't want to customize it.

 • Check the 'Enable Footer' option on the screen.